actuday6418/pixel3D/README.md

 # pixel3D
-Extension of the pixel engine for rendering 3D obj files
+Extension of the pixel engine for rendering 3D obj files.
+Use 'a' and 's' to change your field of view and the arrow keys to move.
+Rotate the cube using the 'r' and a key correspoding to the three axes ('x', 'y', 'z') together.
+Use LShift to revers the rotation's direction.

+# Building

 # Primitive cube render
 (Each face is rendered as two triangles.
 Adjacent faces have shared double edges.)